MObaidullahFsl/The-Gamers-Nexus/README.md

 Since the backend is closed, you can currently explore only the **authentication page** on GitHub Pages.

 **Planned:** Once deployed with Supabase, the full app will be accessible online with all features working.

 ---

-## License

-This project is open for learning and demonstration purposes.

----

 ## Contact